smartdevicelink/sdl_evolution/proposals/NNNN-choice-vr-optional.md

 - `resultCode` = `INVALID_DATA`,
 - `info` = "Some choices don't contain VR commands."

-A planned proposal for a choice set manager could benefit from this proposal by automatically omit `vrCommands` if `vrCapabilities` is empty (assuming it already exist and the app is using it...).
+A planned proposal for a choice set manager could benefit from this proposal by automatically omitting `vrCommands` if `vrCapabilities` is empty (assuming it already exists and the app is using it...).

 ## Potential downside